 After ranking various health conditions and SDOH, Sharp Insight Community survey participants were asked to rate their awareness of select community outreach programs offered by Sharp, including behavioral health support groups.
 Notably, only 6% of respondents were very familiar with Sharp's behavioral health support groups, while the majority were either not at all familiar (55%) or somewhat familiar (39%).
-Further, among respondents ages 25-44 years, 0% were very familiar with Sharp's behavioral health support groups - the age group that was also significantly more likely than the rest of the sample to select behavioral/mental health as one of the five most important health conditions.
+Further, among the 25-44 year age group, no respondents indicated that they were very familiar with Sharp's behavioral health support groups - the age group that was also significantly more likely than the rest of the sample to select behavioral/mental health as one of the five most important health conditions.
 See Appendix R for details.